AwaisKing/PPs/LinkedWords.md

 Google (Analytics) may disclose your Personal Data in the good faith belief that such action is necessary to:

 *   To comply with a legal obligation
-*   To protect and defend the rights or property of Linked Words
+*   To protect and defend the rights or property of their services
-*   To prevent or investigate possible wrongdoing in connection with the service
+*   To prevent or investigate possible wrongdoing in connection with their services
 *   To protect the personal safety of users of the service or the public
 *   To protect against legal liability